vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 * Inverse Finance is focused on developing DeFi primitives and financial tools, such as lending markets, a stablecoin, fixed-interest products, and more.
 * The protocol is a rather complex apparatus with many moving parts and a history of swiftly pivoting and introducing new products.
 Their first product DCA was stopped to develop Anchor (later renamed to Frontier), which was paused and is being replaced by FiRM.
 The stablecoin DOLA has persisted throughout but has undergone several transformations.
 It began as a collateral-backed stablecoin.
 Currently, it’s not backed by exogenous collateral but holds the peg via AMM pool management (through Fed contracts).
-Currently it is transitioning to a hybrid model by lending DOLA through FiRM with variable and fixed lending rates, in addition to AMM injections via Feds.
+It is transitioning to a hybrid model by lending DOLA through FiRM with variable and fixed lending rates, in addition to AMM injections via Feds.
 * DOLA has liquidity pools on Curve, Balancer, Velodrome (Optimism), and Sushi.
 Curve and Balancer AMMs are the most significant “stability mechanisms”, as there is almost no exogenous collateral backing the stablecoin.
-* Inverse suffered from two exploits in April (~$15.6M) and June (~$5.8M) 2022, due to oracle price manipulation.
+* Inverse suffered from two exploits in April (\~$15.6M) and June (~$5.8M) 2022, due to oracle price manipulation.
 The deployment of two debt-repayment contracts allows affected users to redeem small portions of their collateral.
 The income for the repayments stems mostly from Inverses’ bonds (i.e. an Olympus Pro integration).
 The largest bad debt position is the DOLA portion (approx. $9.5M).
 * After the exploits, Inverse minimized Frontier’s operations and started the development of a new lending protocol called FiRM (Fixed Rate Market).
 FiRM comes with security improvements (i.e. pessimistic oracle, isolated market pools, borrowing rights).
 It also has a novel architecture and introduces new DeFi primitives DBRs and PCE.
 * $INV is the protocol’s governance token that can be staked (xINV).
 Both INV and xINV provide voting rights and can be used as collateral in the Frontier lending market.
 * The two debt-repayment contracts have undergone an audit by Peckshield.
 FiRM went through a bug bounty contest at code4arena, whereby some issues of mediocre and low severity were found and resolved.